Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

-What is Achlazia?
+What is achalasia?

-Who can have an achlazia?
+Who can have achalasia?

 Achalasia develops in about 1 in 100,000 people each year.
 It is usually diagnosed in adults between the ages of 25 and 60, but can also occur in children (less than 5% of cases are in children under 16 years of age).
-No particular race or ethnic group is more affected than others, and the situation does not work in families (except perhaps in a rare form of the disorder).
+No particular race or ethnic group is more affected than others, and the condition does not run in families (except perhaps in a rare form of the disorder).
 Men and women are equally affected.

 Is achalasia dangerous?

-What causes achlasia?
+What causes achalasia?

-What are the symptoms of achlasia?
+What are the symptoms of achalasia?

 Symptoms include: